clementpoh/logic/chapter2.md

 * *Truth is consistent* - A proposition found to be true will not contradict other claims known to be true.

-There are othe attractive properties that truth should fulfill.
+There are other attractive properties that truth should fulfill.
 For instance, Truth should cohere with and match reality.
 It should also have explanatory power and make predictions that are also true.
 However these are philosophical properties and are outside the scope of our discussion.